zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

   This builds a container image named 'zhmcexporter:latest' in your local Docker environment.

-  The image contains the standard metric definition file in its default location, so the ``-m`` option of the exporter does not need to be specified when running the image.

-  The HMC credentials file is not included in the image, and needs to be provided when running the image.
+  The exporter config file is not included in the image, and needs to be provided when running the image.

 * Run the local Docker image as follows:

   .. code-block:: bash

-      $ docker run -it --rm -v $(pwd)/myconfig:/root/myconfig -p 9291:9291 zhmcexporter -c /root/myconfig/hmccreds.yaml -v
+      $ docker run -it --rm -v $(pwd)/myconfig:/root/myconfig -p 9291:9291 zhmcexporter -c /root/myconfig/config.yaml -v

-  In this command, the HMC credentials file is provided on the local system as ``./myconfig/hmccreds.yaml``.
+  In this command, the exporter config file is provided on the local system as ``./myconfig/config.yaml``.
 The ``-v`` option of 'docker run' mounts the ``./myconfig`` directory to ``/root/myconfig`` in the container's file system.
-  The ``-c`` option of the exporter references the HMC credentials file as it appears in the container's file system.
+  The ``-c`` option of the exporter references the exporter config file as it appears in the container's file system.

 zhmc_prometheus_exporter command